 With me so far?
 Genie+ replaces Disney's former FastPass system.
 It is an upcharge per person, per day.
 You can start booking Genie+ Lightning Lane times right at 7am each day that you have made a park pass reservation.

 You can only book one Genie+ attraction time slot at a time.
-You can book another time slot after 120 minutes, or once you've used your current Genie+ attraction time slot, whichever comes first.
+Another time slot is available after 120 minutes, or once you've used your current Genie+ attraction time slot, whichever comes first.

 Can I purchase Genie+ in advance?